adamsilver/fdpb/03-Book-A-Flight.md

 </div>
 ```

 We know that widgets don't need to look the same cross browser[^] so our only remaining problem is *what about browsers that don't support it?*.
-We can feature detect support and use a custom component[^] when there is none.
+We can feature detect support and use a custom component[^examplesppk] when there is none.
 There are many to choose from[^].

 ```Javascript
 function supportsDateInput() {